NCERT Solutions for Class 12 Physics Chapter 13 - Nuclei

 • Apply mass-energy equivalence:

-E=mc2, where mass difference is utilized to generate energy
+E=mc2, where mass difference is utilised to generate energy

 • Calculate binding energy: